martinbonnin/mbonnin.net/src/content/post/2025-01-22_input_directory_is_a_lie.md

 Use `@InputFiles` and `@OutputDirectories` and save yourself a lot of troubles.

-There might be a proper use case for input directories, but I haven't found one.
+There might be a proper use case for input directories, but I haven't found one yet.
 If someone finds one, please reach out!